PROSPricing/jdk8patch-halfupround/README.md

 #### Buggy (unpatched) Java 8 example output

-Without the patch (without specifying the `-javaagent` option) the self-test on releases of Java 8 to date will look similar to the following.
+Without the patch (without specifying the `-javaagent` option) the self-test on releases of Java 8 _prior to update 40_ will look similar to the following.

     JDK-8041961 test case:
             99.9989 HALF_UP --> 100                 OK